hector-sab/hectorsabblog/content/en/blog/2023-01-06_managing-multiple-k8s-config-files.md

 - shell
 ---

 So it finally happened!
 I got myself a blog that's up and running!
-And I am inaugurating it with a small blog about how I make my life easier when dealing with multiple kubernetes clusters and having to connect to them.
+And I am inaugurating it with a small blog about how I make my life easier when dealing with multiple Kubernetes clusters and having to connect to them.

 # What is the problem?
-Imagine you are asked to deploy some fancy service in the k8s (kubernetes) cluster `A` and given the kubeconfig for being able to connect to it.
-Later in the day you are asked to deploy another fancy service in the k8s cluster `B`, for which you are also given its respective kubeconfig.
-Next day, you are now asked to yet again deploy a different fancy service into cluster `C` and fix and issue on cluster `B`.
-Ah, from your boss you also heard that cluster `A` has been decomisioned so now you need to clean up your congis so the (now useless) information of cluster `A` doesn't stay around unecesarily.
+Imagine you are asked to deploy some fancy service in the k8s (Kubernetes) cluster `A` and given the kubeconfig for being able to connect to it.
+Later in the day, you are asked to deploy another fancy service in the k8s cluster `B`, for which you are also given its respective kubeconfig.
+The next day you are now asked to yet again deploy a different fancy service into cluster `C` and fix an issue on cluster `B`.
+Ah, from your boss you also heard that cluster `A` has been decommissioned so now you need to clean up your configs so the (now useless) information of cluster `A` doesn't stay around unnecessarily.

-Hopefully you see my point now.
-Over time it becomes tedius to deal with this config files, especially if the way you do it is through a single config file (a.k.a. `~/.kube/config`) as you need some way of adding, removing, and even sharing clusters details.
+Hopefully, you see my point now.
+Over time it becomes tedious to deal with these config files, especially if the way you do it is through a single config file (a.k.a. `~/.kube/config`) as you need some way of adding, removing, and even sharing clusters details.

 For the sake of completion, let's visualize the problem with some dummy kubeconfigs.
-The file below represents cluster `A`, and at this point we have already saved it to the default location.
+The file below represents cluster `A`, and at this point, we have already saved it to the default location.
 ```yaml
 # ~/.kube/config
 apiVersion: v1